kvakvs/macaba/README.md

 ## Prerequisites

-*  Linux operating system (may possibly work on MacOSX or Windows, didn't bother to test on those systems, and probably never will)
+*  Linux operating system (Ubuntu works, Debian and other should be easy), MacOSX _may_ work, but you're on your own building dependencies!
 *  Erlang/OTP R15 or R16, get from
    https://www.erlang-solutions.com/downloads/download-erlang-otp - requires no
    additional configuration.
 *  RIAK database, get from http://docs.basho.com/riak/latest/downloads/ -
    requires no configuration just install and ensure its started by doing `sudo /etc/init.d/riak restart`
+*  Imagemagick for making thumbnails and image analysis, (install libmagickwand-dev on Ubuntu)
+*  A working C/C++ compiler to build dependencies (install build-essential on Ubuntu)

 ## Compiling

 *   Checkout from github by using `git clone git://github.com/kvakvs/macaba.git`
-*   $ `make run` full recompile and start (or `make runf` to run without recompiling all deps)
+*   $ `make run` will do full recompile and start (or `make runf` to run without recompiling all deps)
+*   Open http://localhost:12000/ with your browser

-This will download 'rebar', using rebar it will check out dependencies to 'deps/' subdirectory, compile dependencies, compile macaba, and run locally on port 8000.
+This will download 'rebar', check out dependencies to 'deps/' subdirectory, compile dependencies, compile macaba, and run locally on port 12000 (configurable in macaba.config).